Benchmarking Continuous Dynamic Multi-Objective Optimization: Survey and Generalized Test Suite: Experiments

 \subsubsection{Performance Analysis}

 In terms of DMIGD, DMHV, and DMMS, the values of these metrics in the DF test suite and the GTS Group 1 test suite are within the same order of magnitude, and the differences between them remain acceptable (see Figures~\ref{fig:gts_df_gts123_nsga2_stat_fast_505010_end_igd2_mean_bar}, ~\ref{fig:gts_df_gts123_nsga2_stat_fast_505010_end_hv2_mean_bar}, and~\ref{fig:gts_df_gts123_nsga2_stat_fast_505010_end_ms2_mean_bar}).
-However, after introducing variable contribution imbalances, variable interactions, and temporally irregular perturbations, the values for GTS Group 2 and GTS Group 3 exhibit relatively significant changes, for instance, DMIGD and DMHV show differences exceeding tenfold before and after the modifications (see Figures~\ref{fig:gts_gts2_nsga2_stat_fast_505010_end_igd2_mean_bar} and ~\ref{fig:gts_gts3_nsga2_stat_fast_505010_end_igd2_mean_bar}, as well as~\ref{fig:gts_gts2_nsga2_stat_fast_505010_end_hv2_mean_bar} and ~\ref{fig:gts_gts3_nsga2_stat_fast_505010_end_hv2_mean_bar}).
+However, after introducing variable contribution imbalances, variable interactions, and temporally irregular perturbations, the values for GTS Group 2 and GTS Group 3 exhibit relatively significant changes.
+For instance, DMIGD and DMHV show a relative increase of about $50\%$ compared to their values before the modifications (see Figures~\ref{fig:gts_gts2_nsga2_stat_fast_505010_end_igd2_mean_bar} and ~\ref{fig:gts_gts3_nsga2_stat_fast_505010_end_igd2_mean_bar}, as well as~\ref{fig:gts_gts2_nsga2_stat_fast_505010_end_hv2_mean_bar} and ~\ref{fig:gts_gts3_nsga2_stat_fast_505010_end_hv2_mean_bar}).
 Notably, while the runtime of the algorithms does not increase significantly (see Figure~\ref{fig:gts_df_gts123_nsga2_stat_fast_505010_end_runtime_mean_bar}), their performance declines substantially.
 This reveals a limitation in current algorithm designs: they often struggle to achieve meaningful performance gains on existing benchmarks, leading to a scenario where algorithms excel on standardized tests yet underperform in practical applications.
 To foster the development of next‑generation intelligent dynamic multi‑objective optimization algorithms and enable equitable comparisons, the GTS test suite is thus both timely and valuable.